Human Germ Line Gene Editing in Global Context

 - More inclusive and international forms of public deliberation: public viewpoints on the potential uses of HGE are currently under-represented in policy debates.
 To ensure the development of regulatory options that correspond to the needs and perceptions of patients and laypeople, more inclusive and international forms and forums of public deliberation will be required.

-Jiang, L. and A. Rosemann (accepted).
-Human embryo gene editing in China: the uncertain legal status of the embryo, Biosocieties.
+Jiang, L. and A. Rosemann (2018).
+Human embryo gene editing in China: the uncertain legal status of the embryo.
+Biosocieties.

 Rosemann, A., L. Jiang and X.Q.
 Zhang (2017) Human Germ Line Gene Editing: Why comparative, cross-national studies on public viewpoints are important.
 Anthropology, DOI: 10.4172/2332-0915.1000175